doda25-team13/operation/README.md

 ## Access Grafana
-Forward  grafana to any port, for an example 3000
+Forward  grafana to any port, for an example 3000 \
-You can use the & to run it in the background, omitting opening another terminal
+You can use the & to run the command in the background, omitting opening another terminal
 ```bash
 kubectl port-forward svc/app-stack-grafana 3000:80 &
 ```
 You can then view the grafana UI on http://localhost:3000

-Grafana might require credentials, this can be decoded from the repository:
+Grafana might require credentials, this can be decoded from the repository: \
-username: admin
+username: admin \
 password: prom-operator // or try admin or admin123

-For the prometheus, check under Status --> Target to verify that the correct endpoints are being scraped, alternatively you can verify by querying you self
+For the prometheus, check under Status --> Target to verify that the correct endpoints are being scraped, alternatively you can verify by querying you self or viewing the http://app.stable.example.com/metrics

 To find our dashboard, go to Dashboards --> App Usability Metrics